P1entaszek/Cookbook/README.md

 1. Fork it
 2. Create your feature branch (git checkout -b my-new-feature)
 3. Commit your changes (git commit -m 'Add some feature')
-4. Run the linter (ruby lint.rb').
-5. Push your branch (git push origin my-new-feature)
+4. Push your branch (git push origin my-new-feature)
-6. Create a new Pull Request
+5. Create a new Pull Request

 ## License